jharwell/sierra/docs/src/tutorials/project/generators.rst

                  which specify the X,Y,Z dimensions of the arena a unique tag/short scenario name unique among all scenarios for the project, which is used which creating the SIERRA runtime directory structure.
+If you aren't interested in setting the dimensions of the arena from the cmdline, return -1 for the X,Y,Z components.
                  """
                  ...

-      ..
-NOTE:: This function is one of the two ways in which the requirement that the size of the arena (i.e., the volume or plane of real or simulation space) to use during experiments is known to SIERRA can be communicated.
-For more details, see :ref:`req/exp`.

 .. _tutorials/project/generators/exp: